 Check out this banner from the vidIQ channel.

-Our value proposition (creator-obsessed YouTube education) is front and center, so you know our brand is about helping creators grow their channels.
-There’s also a gold YouTube plaque to signify our 1 million subscribers.
-It proves that creators trust our advice!
+Our value proposition (YouTube inspiration, education, community) is front and center, so you know our brand is about helping creators grow their channels.

 5. Keep Your YouTube Thumbnails Consistent